sjelms/bibtex-to-markdown/publisher/European educational research journal.md

 ---
-name: European educational research journal
+name: European Educational Research Journal
 aliases:
 see also:
 tags: